FOSS4GAcademy/GST104FOSS4GLabs/Module 2 Lab/QGIS 2.8 and Inkscape 0.91/Module 2 Lab.md

 ### Task 2 - Exploring World Map Projections

-Let’s examine a map projection more suitable for mapping the entire world: the Eckert IV projection.
+We will examine a map projection more suitable for mapping the entire world: the Eckert IV projection.
 The Eckert II map projection is an equal-area pseudocylindrical map projection with straight parallel latitude lines and equally spaced meridians.

-Let’s change the projection on this view to the Eckert IV projection.
+We will change the projection on this view to the Eckert IV projection.

 1. Open the Project Properties and select the CRS tab.